Border Gateway Protocol: Route selection process

 The BGP standard specifies a number of decision factors, more than the ones that are used by any other common routing process, for selecting NLRI to go into the Loc-RIB.
 The first decision point for evaluating NLRI is that its next-hop attribute must be reachable (or resolvable).
 Another way of saying the next-hop must be reachable is that there must be an active route, already in the main routing table of the router, to the prefix in which the next-hop address is reachable.

 Next, for each neighbor, the BGP process applies various standard and implementation-dependent criteria to decide which routes conceptually should go into the Adj-RIB-In.
 The neighbor could send several possible routes to a destination, but the first level of preference is at the neighbor level.
 Only one route to each destination will be installed in the conceptual Adj-RIB-In.
 This process will also delete, from the Adj-RIB-In, any routes that are withdrawn by the neighbor.

 Whenever a conceptual Adj-RIB-In changes, the main BGP process decides if any of the neighbor's new routes are preferred to routes already in the Loc-RIB.
 If so, it replaces them.
 If a given route is withdrawn by a neighbor, and there is no other route to that destination, the route is removed from the Loc-RIB and no longer sent by BGP to the main routing table manager.
 If the router does not have a route to that destination from any non-BGP source, the withdrawn route will be removed from the main routing table.

-As long as there is tiebreaker the route selection process moves to the next step.
+As long as there is a tie, the route selection process moves to the next step.

 The local preference, weight, and other criteria can be manipulated by local configuration and software capabilities.
 Such manipulation, although commonly used, is outside the scope of the standard.
 For example, the community attribute (see below) is not directly used by the BGP selection process.
 The BGP neighbor process can have a rule to set local preference or another factor based on a manually programmed rule to set the attribute if the community value matches some pattern-matching criterion.
 If the route was learned from an external peer the per-neighbor BGP process computes a local preference value from local policy rules and then compares the local preference of all routes from the neighbor.